Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/humanoid/half-green-dragon-assassin-rot.md

     \ saving throw, taking 24 (7d6) poison damage on a failed save, or half as much\
     \ damage on a successful one."
   "name": "Light Crossbow"
+- "desc": "The half-dragon exhales poisonous gas in a 15-foot cone.
+Each creature\
+    \ in that area must make a DC 11 Constitution saving throw, taking 21 (6d6)\
+    \ poison damage on a failed save, or half as much damage on a successful one."
+  "name": "Poison Breath (Recharge 5-6)"
 "source":
 - "RoT"
 - "ToD"